 The Peace Park is at 70-80 Myrtle Street, Chippendale.

 This area was part of the 1826 land grant to Thomas Shepherd which he named the Darling Nursery.
-After tilling and manuring the land by July 1827 he was ready to plant potatoes and carrots.
-He soon had a thriving nursery business, and was the founder of a firm of nurserymen which continued on well into the twentieth century on other sites.
-Names in Chippendale which commemorate the Darling Nursery include Shepherd, Myrtle, Rose and Pine Streets.
+After tilling and manuring the land, by July 1827 he was ready to plant potatoes and carrots.
+He soon had a thriving business, and was the founder of a nursery firm which continued on well into the 20th century on other sites.
+Names in Chippendale which commemorate the Darling Nursery include Shepherd, Myrtle, Rose and Pine streets.

-By 1868 this area was being subdivided for housing and in 1871 there were three brick and stone houses at 70-74 Myrtle Street.
-They were followed in the 1880s by a two-storey stables and store at 76-78 and another house at 80.
+By 1868 this area was being subdivided for housing and in 1871 there were 3 brick and stone houses at 70-74 Myrtle Street.
+They were followed in the 1880s by a 2-storey stables and store at 76-78 and another house at 80.